 The final two boats of the Soryu class will have their Stirling AIP system replaced by a bank of lithium-ion batteries, the same type of battery used in electric cars and handheld electronics.
 If all goes as planned, the JMSDF will be the first navy in the world to field a lithium-ion propelled submarine.
 This new drivetrain will increase endurance and probably decrease sonic signature as well.

 While conventional subs face endurance disadvantages relative to nuclear boats in blue-water operations, they are ideally suited to missions in the littorals, where their maneuverability, small size, and low sonic signature make detection of small AIP boats remarkably difficult.
-Given the challenges Stirling AIP submarines have posed for even the most experienced Western navies, it seems a fair assumption that the PLAN would have reason to fear a lurking Soryu if a confrontation were to arise in the East China Sea.
-In addition to providing a silent deterrent against surface warships, the Soryu class can also contribute to anti-submarine operations — a critical mission given the large submarine fleets operated by regional adversaries such as China, North Korea, and Russia.
+Given the challenges Stirling AIP submarines have posed for even the most experienced Western navies, it is a fair assumption that the PLAN would have serious difficulties countering the Soryu class.
+In addition to providing a silent deterrent against surface warships, the Soryu class will also contribute to anti-submarine operations — a critical mission given the large submarine fleets operated by regional adversaries such as China, North Korea, and Russia.

 Two Asahi-class (25DD) destroyers